Part 3. Hungary: Childhood and Early Adulthood

 around the table

-However, Robert’s high school years were anything but peaceful.
+However, the peace of those years was shattered with Hungary’s turbulent entrance into World War II.
 The years from 1944 to 1945 saw not only the Nazi takeover of Hungary and the deportation and murder of hundreds of thousands of Hungarian Jews and others deemed undesirable by the regime, but also the Soviet invasion of Hungary (between October 1944 and February 1945) and its aftermath of rape, murder, and pillage.
-The Siege of Budapest by the Soviet military was one of the longest and bloodiest urban battles of World War II in Europe.
+The Siege of Budapest by the Soviet military was one of the longest and bloodiest urban battles of World War II in Europe (fig. 4).
 The extraordinarily violent and chaotic transition from Nazi to Soviet control lasted about one hundred days and resulted in extremely degraded living conditions amid destruction, terror, disease, and starvation.
 Atrocities against civilians were committed by both Hungarian and Soviet forces.
 During the Siege, about 38,000 Hungarian civilians were killed.
-Thousands were executed outright by members of the Arrow Cross, the pro-Nazi Hungarian party.20
+Thousands were executed outright by members of the Arrow Cross, the pro-Nazi Hungarian party.18

-Tragically, Robert’s parents were among those killed during that brutal period.
-Robert was then fifteen years old.21In light of that terrible event, the poem “Madeleine” might take on added significance: his memory of being fifteen, whether it was before or after his parents’ execution, seems frozen in time, emblazoned in his memory.
-The shock and grief of his loss left a deep impression on him for the rest of his life.
+Tragically, Robert’s parents were among those killed during that brutal period.19 The shock and grief of his loss left a deep impression on him for the rest of his life.

 In the semi-autobiographical story “My Baby Brother,” Zend directly addresses his parents’ death, interweaving with that event an account of his brother who died before birth.
 As mentioned previously, the story tells of dreamer who learns that his long-dead parents have returned to life and immediately become pregnant with a boy.
 Although he is excited at the thought of having a baby brother, he also realizes that this sibling will replace him and accomplish all the things he was unable to, such as becoming a “great composer” because “internal and external forces prevented me from doing so.”
 Like a Twilight Zone episode, the dream keeps returning to the beginning, and the details of his parents’ demise shift: they died in a camp, they were shot, their apartment was bombed.
 And he learns of their last words: hopes for their son’s survival.
 And since their deaths, he says,

-they’ve been my guardian spirits, floating around me, saving me from death on ten or so occasions.22
+they’ve been my guardian spirits, floating around me, saving me from death on ten or so occasions.20

 The end of the Nazi’s brief but barbaric chapter in Hungary’s history was following by a protracted Communist totalitarian regime with its own institutionalized system of cruelty and deception.
 And although life was not easy during Budapest’s long recovery from the destruction and devastation of the war, Zend was able to continue his education.
-His class was probably the last to graduate from the Regia Scuola Italiana, as that high school closed its doors in 1947 due to pressures from the Hungarian Communist government.24 In 1949, he was admitted to Péter Pázmány Science University, where he completed three years of study in Hungarian and Italian literature, and four years of study in Russian literature.
-In addition, he studied German, Finnish, and classical languages.25
+In 1949, he was admitted to Péter Pázmány Science University, where he completed three years of study in Hungarian and Italian literature, and four years of study in Russian literature.
+In addition, he studied German, Finnish, and classical languages.22

-He loved writing for children, and a friend who edited the chilren’s magazine Pajtás (Pal) helped him to get paid for writing articles.33 Zend reports that his pen name, “Peeper,” was “extremely popular,” and he received fan mail from children all over Hungary.34 He also travelled regularly to visit schools around the country.35
+He loved writing for children, and a friend who edited the chilren’s magazine Pajtás (Pal) helped him to get paid for writing articles.30 Zend reports that his pen name, “Peeper,” was “extremely popular,” and he received fan mail from children all over Hungary.31 He also travelled regularly to visit schools around the country.32

 Zend was also developing as a poet.
-He wrote his first poems at the age of nine and thirteen and began writing poetry in earnest when he was fifteen,36 the year of the Nazi occupation of Hungary and the death of his parents.
-During the 1950s, he continued to write poetry, in these earlier years verse of a lyric nature.37
+He wrote his first poems at the age of nine and thirteen and began writing poetry in earnest when he was fifteen,33.
+A meeting with his literary idol, Hungarian writer Frigyes Karinthy, made a lasting impression on him.34.
+During the 1950s, he continued to write poetry, in these earlier years verse of a lyric nature.35

 Discontent with Soviet rule was rampant, and during the summer and fall of 1956 it grew increasingly bold and vocal.
 Leafing through children’s books that she was placing back on the shelves, Ibi noticed that even the children were scribbling protests about the government’s hypocrisy:

-Furthermore, Ibi recalls her feelings of anxiety when accompanying the Soviet invasion came a renewed wave of antisemitism with ominous slogans appearing on walls such as “Icig, Icig,47 most nem viszünk Auschwitzig!” (“Jews, this time you won’t even have to go to Auschwitz!”), intimating the possibility of a return to the days of the Arrow Cross terror of 1944—1945.48 Such threats, as well as serious antisemitic incidents, which were occurring in small Hungarian towns as well as in Budapest, sent a chill of fear through the surviving Jewish population in Hungary.
-In some cases, mobs roamed the streets of small towns attacking Jews and their homes and businesses.49 This danger as well as the Soviet invasion were factors in the Zends’ decision to leave Hungary.50
+Furthermore, Ibi recalls her feelings of anxiety when accompanying the Soviet invasion came a renewed wave of antisemitism with ominous slogans appearing on walls such as “Icig, Icig,45 most nem viszünk Auschwitzig!” (“Jews, this time you won’t even have to go to Auschwitz!”), intimating the possibility of a return to the days of the Arrow Cross terror of 1944—1945.46 Such threats, as well as serious antisemitic incidents, which were occurring in small Hungarian towns as well as in Budapest, sent a chill of fear through the surviving Jewish population in Hungary.
+In some cases, mobs roamed the streets of small towns attacking Jews and their homes and businesses.47 This danger as well as the Soviet invasion were factors in the Zends’ decision to leave Hungary.48

 to get away from the land